Guide to unstructured data and its management

 Best practices to manage unstructured data + examples of unstructured data

-Medical research – Unstructured data like research papers, medical records, and clinical trial data can be analysed using NLP and ML algorithms in order to identify trends and patterns which may help healthcare providers make new discovers and uncover new insights to fuel their innovation or medical breakthroughs.
+Medical research – Unstructured data like research papers, medical records, and clinical trial data can be analysed using NLP and ML algorithms in order to identify trends and patterns which may help healthcare providers make new discoveries and uncover new insights to fuel their innovation or medical breakthroughs.

-Key differences between structured and unstructured data
+What are the differences between structured data and unstructured data?

 Structured data and when it is typically used